English - United States

 Yet, those same employers can suffer from high levels of employee turnover, low levels of discretionary effort, and poor employer branding.
 The US Bureau of Labor Statistics estimates that the hotel industry has a yearly employee turnover rate of 73.8%.
 That's staggering.
 As a hospitality employer, you need to be looking at more than whether your employees are on-time and perform what’s asked of them, for you to gauge engagement.
 Especially if you’re in the hospitality industry, a less-than-happy employee could spell disaster for how your demanding customers are treated.

 You can use a formula for employee experience, which is made up of culture, technology and physical space.
 If done right, this formula culminates in engaged employees.
-But how do you know if you’re doing it right?
+But how do you know if you’re doing everything you should to engage employees in hotels?
 You can tell when employees are engaged by measuring anything from performance, employee retention, and widespread exceptional customer experiences to positive employer branding.

 But there’s a catch.
 The enigma around engagement is that even though you know when it is or isn’t happening, you can’t always point to why exactly.